If you buy through links on our site, we may earn an affiliate commission. Details

 Serve: An underhand stroke used to put the pickleball into play.
 Serving team has two attempts to serve the point.
 Paddle must contact the ball under the server’s waist level.

-Server Number: The number (1 or 2) indicates which server is serving for each team in the pickleball serving sequence.
+Server Number: The number (1 or 2) indicating which server is serving for each team in the pickleball serving sequence.

 Service Court: The area on either side of the center line, bounded by the non-volley line, the baseline, and the sideline.
 All lines are included in the service court except the non-volley line.